Already booked? Sign in or create an account

 Afternoon tea is also a popular way to get a taste of England.
 A traditional English tea usually has scones with jam, butter, clotted cream, and tea.
 A couple of the best places to get tea during your Southampton cruise port of call are at Grand Café, which offers two different types of afternoon tea, and Elsie’s Tea Room, which has a vintage feel.

-Much of Southampton’s history is tied to its harbor.
-It is known for being the embarkation port of the Titanic and as one of the departure ports for D-Day during World War II.
-Its architecture also provides insight into its earlier history as you’ll see a number of ancient buildings left over from the medieval ages.
+Much of Southampton’s history is tied to its harbor—it was the embarkation port of the Titanic and one of the departure ports for D-Day during World War II.
+Its architecture also provides insight into its earlier history, as you’ll see a number of ancient buildings left over from the medieval ages.

-Southampton has an extensive public transportation system that goes all around the city and neighboring destinations, making it especially convenient for travelers to explore before embarking on one of the Southampton sailings that regularly depart the port.
-Your options for getting around the city include the bus system, which connects the city center with the suburbs and other nearby cities and towns.
+Southampton has an extensive public transportation system that goes all around the city and to neighboring destinations.
+The bus system connects the city center to the suburbs and other nearby cities and towns.
 There are also trains that travel to nearby cities, as well as Southampton Airport.
 Coaches are available for hire, with one of the most popular rides being to London.

 Westquay is located right in Southampton’s city center and has over 100 stores.
 The multi-level shopping center offers many popular brands and is one of the premier shopping destinations on the south coast of England.
 If you head east of Southampton’s Old Town area, you’ll come to Princess Alexandra Dock, which has been turned into a fabulously modern shopping center called Ocean Village.
 You’ll find designer boutiques and upscale restaurants in a fun setting right next to the harbor.